10 Fun Things to do in Durham This Summer

 2. Make a Splash

 Spend sunny summer days splashing in Durham’s swimming holes and pools.
 The Eno River flows through Durham for 33 miles before tumbling into Falls Lake on the eastern edge, reachable by five different access points.
 West Point on the Eno City Park includes a historic mill and farmhouse surrounded by lush forests and trails with scenic views of the Eno River.
+A popular swimming area sits within easy access to the parking lot.
 Rolling View State Recreation Area at Falls Lake offers boat, kayak, paddleboard and canoe rentals.
 Little ones can play on the playground or build sandcastles while parents lounge on the sandy beach area.

 Boat rentals are available at Lake Michie (pronounced Mickey), including kayaks, canoes, and motorboats.
-Harness your inner adventurer and sign up for a guided tour with Two Sisters Adventure Company to take your outing to the next level.
-Daytime guided paddles explore hidden creeks and bird and wildlife watching.
+Harness your inner adventurer and sign up for a guided tour with Two Sisters Adventure Company.
+Daytime guided paddles explore hidden creeks and include bird and wildlife watching.
 Escape the heat and chill out on the water with a sunset float or moonrise paddle.

-If sipping pina coladas poolside is more your speed, reserve a pool lounger or cabana at Unscripted Hotel's rooftop pool.
-Take a dip and raise a glass to summer against the backdrop of Durham’s stunning skyline.
-Perfect your cannonball at one of Durham Parks & Recreation’s two indoor pools, three outdoor pools, or four spray grounds – playgrounds with water features.
+If sipping piña coladas poolside is more your speed, reserve a pool lounger or cabana at Unscripted Hotel's rooftop pool.
+Take a dip and raise a glass to summer against the backdrop of Durham’s stunning skyline or make a splash at one of nine other hotels with pools.
+Perfect your cannonball at one of Durham Parks & Recreation’s two indoor pools, three outdoor pools, or four spraygrounds – playgrounds with water features.

 3. Attend a Summer Festival